Stuie/SomewhatAlarmed/Readme.md

 The application can currently only load the data it needs from a text file.
 You need to run `adb shell dumpsys alarm` and save the output to a file.
 Then you can select that file in Somewhat Alarmed.
 If everything worked correctly, you'll see a list of packages.
 If you don't see the package you're interested in, then either the input was not recognized, or there are no alarms for that package.

 Double-clicking the package in the list, or selecting it and pressing the "See Details" button will take you to a screen with a list of alarms associated with that package.
-Double-clicking the alarm in the list, or highligting it and pressing the "See Details" button will take you to a screen contaaining details about that alarm.
+Double-clicking the alarm in the list, or highligting it and pressing the "See Details" button will take you to a screen containing details about that alarm.

 Acknowledgements
 ----------------